-Over the last year, we have been working in partnership with the Wildlife Trusts to develop a new strategy for enhancing nature on our developments.
+We worked in partnership with the Wildlife Trusts to develop our strategy for enhancing nature on our developments.

 At our Heritage Park development in Penymynydd, Flintshire we developed a nature reserve adjacent to the development.
 Work on the White Lion Nature Reserve included the construction of walkways, 6 ponds, wildflower meadows and hedgerows.
 The reserve was subsequently gifted to the ARC Trust with access for the local community.
 Now it’s a place where guided walks, species surveys and pond dipping sessions, delivered by the ARC Trust, are popular activities with the community.
 The reserve is now home to five native amphibian species, including the protected great crested newt, as well as the rare mud snail.
 The six ponds, wildflower meadows and hedgerows also provide homes for a variety of wildlife species such as mammals, birds and invertebrates.
 The Great Crested Newt population was monitored before, during and after construction and has flourished due to the new reserve; there has been a 6-fold increase in newts from what was originally surveyed predevelopment.
 The project won the small-scale project of the year award at this year’s CIRIA’s Biodiversity BIGChallenge Awards; recognised for its partnership approach, community centered focus, ecological outputs and legacy.